Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Loan Forgiveness Programs

 In a forgiveness program, NPs work in public service for a set period while making payments to their loans in hopes that the remainder of their student loan balance will be discharged afterward.
-Unfortunately, except for the Public Service Loan Forgiveness Program (PSLP), most programs available to help nurses with student loan debt aren’t forgiveness programs.
+Unfortunately, except for the Public Service Loan Forgiveness Program (PSLF), most programs available to help nurses with student loan debt aren’t forgiveness programs.

 Loan Repayment Programs